-By chance, the novelist
+By chance, the writer

-Elizabeth Gaskell was staying as a guest at Lea Hurst at the same time, writing North and South.
+Elizabeth Gaskell was staying as a guest at Lea Hurst at the same time, writing the novel North and South.
 She wrote the following description of the house in a letter to Catherine Winkworth on 20 October 1854:

 High as Lea Hurst is, one seems on a pinnacle, with the clouds careering round one.
 Down below is a garden with stone terraces and flights of steps – the planes of these terraces being perfectly gorgeous with masses of hollyhocks, dahlias, nasturtiums, geraniums etc. Then a sloping meadow losing itself in a steep wooded descent (such tints over the wood!) to the river Derwent, the rocks on the other side of which form the first distance, and are of a red colour streaked with misty purple.
 Beyond this, interlacing hills, forming three ranges of distance; the first, deep brown with decaying heather; the next, in some purple shadow, and the last catching some pale, watery sunlight.